Efficient Federated Low Rank Matrix Recovery via Alternating GD and Minimization: A Simple Proof: Problem statement, notation, and algorithm

 Sample-splitting is assumed, i.e., each new update of $\U$ and $\B$ uses a new independent set of measurements and measurement matrices, $\y_k, \A_k$.

 The use of minimization to update $\B$ at each iteration is what helps ensure that we can show exponential error decay with a constant step size.
-At the same time, due to the decoupling, its time complexity is only as much as that of computing one gradient w.r.t. $\U$.
-Both steps need\footnote{The LS step time is $\max(q \cdot mnr, q \cdot mr^2)=mqnr$ (maximum of the time needed for computing $\A_k \U$ for all $k$, and that for obtaining $\b_k$ for all $k$) while the GD step time is $\max( q \cdot mnr, nr^2) =mqnr$ (maximum of the time needed for computing the gradient w.r.t. $\U$, and time for the QR step).} time of order $mqnr$.
+At the same time, due to the column-wise decoupled nature of LRCS, the time complexity for this step is only as much as that of computing one gradient w.r.t. $\U$.
+Both steps need time\footnote{The LS step time is $\max(q \cdot mnr, q \cdot mr^2)=mqnr$ (maximum of the time needed for computing $\A_k \U$ for all $k$, and that for obtaining $\b_k$ for all $k$) while the GD step time is $\max( q \cdot mnr, nr^2) =mqnr$ (maximum of the time needed for computing the gradient w.r.t. $\U$, and time for the QR step).}of order $mqnr$.
 This is only $r$ times more than ``linear time'' (time needed to read the algorithm inputs, here $\y_k,\A_k$'s).
 To our knowledge, $r$-times linear-time is the best known time complexity for any algorithm for any LR matrix recovery problem.
 Moreover, due to the use of the $\X=\U\B$ factorization, AltGDmin is also communication-efficient.
 Each node needs to only send $nr$ scalars (gradients w.r.t $\U$) at each iteration.